dagbdagb/juniper-ztp/README.md

 ## Usage

-* create an isolated VLAN for everything ZTP
+* create an isolated VLAN for everything ZTP, put N switchports in said VLAN (configured as access-ports)
 * customize dhcpd.conf as you see fit
 * fire up your dhcpd with said config file
 * customize your ztp.slax file as you see fit